ACCM will send you an email that has within it a URL link.

 Students will receive an email that tells them their result and prompts them to login to Webclass to review the feedback, and if applicable, to revise some answers.

 If the subject is graded as Competent, great, the student can move onto the next subject.
-If the result is not yet competent or parts assessed (meaning only some parts of the assessment were done), the student will be provided with lots of feedback on what they need to do for their resubmission.
+If the result is parts assessed or PA (meaning only some parts of the assessment were done or require revision), the student will be provided with lots of feedback on what they need to do for their resubmission.

 Each subject will require the student to provide examples of how they have used the skills and knowledge involved with that subject.
 This is called Part P – Practical Skills Demonstration.

 Students enrolled through an employment arrangement will require their workplace supervisor to verify that they have seen these competencies implemented in the workplace.
 This is included in Supervisor Competency Agreement, which also contains a checklist of skills to be demonstrated in the workplace (on the job).

 In addition, supervisors of Trainees indicate that they have signed off the relevant units of competency as completed on that trainee's Training Plan.